mkenzieanderson/Host_Hop/README.md

 \
 With the host_hop repo open, navigate to the server folder.\
 Enter the following command in your terminal to install the following packages in the server folder:
-* _npm install express dotenv mongodb mongoose cors_
+* _npm install express dotenv mongodb mongoose cors bcrypt_

 #### Client Side
 From the terminal, navigate to the client directory.\